rerun/rerun/modules/stubbs/README.md

     $ rerun freddy:dance
     I'm a locker

-The result comes from rerun's execution of the new `Linux.sh` script.
+The result comes from rerun's execution of the new `Linux` script.

 ### Verbosity?